Configure the backend input forms¶

 The array connected to

 configuration.
-TYPO3 serves with a great range of pre-defined field types, e.g.
+TYPO3 provides a great range of pre-defined field types, e.g.

 presentation and procession options.
 Consecutively, you will find a list of all

-The input field type accepts one-line character strings like names and telephone numbers.
+The input field type accepts a one-line character string like names and telephone numbers.
 The configuration of a name field (see Fig. 6-1) looks as follows:

 'name' => [ 'label' => 'Organization\'s name', 'config' => [ 'type' => 'input', 'size' => 20, 'eval' => 'trim,required', 'max' => 256 ], ],

-The given string will be truncated to 256 signs (
+The given string will be truncated to 256 characters (

 spaces will be dropped (

-) and the persistence of an empty field will be
+trim), and the status of this field being empty will be

 The field type